West Coast (horse): 2017: three-year-old season

 West Coast did not race at age two because Baffert felt the colt needed more time to develop.
-He finally made his racing debut as a three-year-old on February 18, 2017 in a maiden special weight race at Santa Anita, where he finished second.
+He made his racing debut as a three-year-old on February 18, 2017, in a maiden special weight race at Santa Anita, where he finished second.
 He broke his maiden in his second start on March 12, then was stepped up to graded stakes company in the Lexington Stakes at Keeneland in Kentucky on April 16.
 Drawing post position 10, he raced near the back of the pack during the early running and was carried five wide into the first turn.
 He started to make up ground while going four wide around the far turn and moved into the lead mid-stretch but was caught in the final strides to lose by a head.

-He then returned to Santa Anita where he won on allowance race on May 20 before being shipped across country to Belmont Park for the Easy Goer Stakes on June 10.
+He then returned to Santa Anita, where he won an allowance race on May 20 before being shipped across country to Belmont Park for the Easy Goer Stakes on June 10.
 After settling near the back of the field for the first half mile, he made a strong move down the stretch to win by 3 3/4 lengths.
 "We thought he'd run well," Baffert said.
 "We were debating running in the Belmont [Stakes].
 He didn't convince us yet, but he's figuring it out.
 He's really developing the right way."

 West Coast returned to California to make his next start in the Los Alamitos Derby on July 15.
 Going off as the odds-on favorite, he made a "leisurely" run down the backstretch while sitting in fifth place but swept by the early leaders in the stretch to win by 2 3/4 lengths.
-"It was sort of a gamble to sit back there, but it paid off", said Baffert.
+"It was sort of a gamble to sit back there, but it paid off,” said Baffert.
 "Then when he turned for home I said, 'I think we're OK.'
 He's a good horse and it's a long stretch.
 All of a sudden he just took off, getting into stride."

 West Coast then traveled to Saratoga Race Course in upstate New York for the prestigious Travers Stakes on August 26.
-The field for the so-called "Midsummer Derby" featured nine graded stakes winners, including Always Dreaming (Kentucky Derby), Cloud Computing (Preakness Stakes) and Tapwrit (Belmont Stakes).
-Baffert chose to remain back in California, leaving the colt under the care of assistant trainer Jimmy Barnes.
+The field for the so-called "Midsummer Derby" featured nine graded stakes winners, including Always Dreaming (Kentucky Derby), Cloud Computing (Preakness Stakes), and Tapwrit (Belmont Stakes).
+Baffert remained in California, leaving the colt under the care of assistant trainer Jimmy Barnes.
 Before the race, Baffert texted jockey Mike Smith to ride West Coast like he was Smith's own horse.
 Given the lack of early speed horses in the race, Smith changed tactics and went to the early lead followed closely by Always Dreaming.
-"I thought there wasn't much pace, but man, I caught a good jump, put him on the lead, and he just cruised from there", said Smith.
+"I thought there wasn't much pace, but man, I caught a good jump, put him on the lead, and he just cruised from there,” said Smith.